RixInGithub/texteitorer/README.txt

 * cool name
 * save functionality
 * opening ztuff (prob todo for now lol)
+* helm tropics!!
 * idek lol

 anyways made in the letter c guys.

+and how to build you may ask? after all, ur STUPID BUILD SCRIPT IS ERRORING FOR ME SAYING LIBRARIES NOT FOUND GRRRRR!!!!!!

+first you have to install html help workshop™ by microsoft® so that the libraries for helm tropics are present. then run build.bat, tho that may take a while lolz

+now you have a locally built exe of text eitorer!

+lmaosofts does not take any responsibility from side effects of editing text eitorer code and violation of licenses (idk tho maybe).